openintents/openintents/calendarpicker/README.txt

 Normally, an svn:extern might be used for this, but the OpenIntents project opts not to use them due to the extra time they add to downloads.

+NOTE:
+ContentProviders must implement "selection" (i.e. WHERE clauses) for epoch ranges for event selection to work properly, and it must support an ascending sort order.
+This is trivial when your backend is SQLite, but could be complicated if you decide to use a MatrixCursor for some reason.